ambkr/Getting-and-Cleaning-Data-Course-Project/README.md

 - downloading the data
 - combining test data and train data
-- find the means and sd for all subjects and activities
+- subsets for select features - only those which are means and sds
-- adds descriptive variable names to columns and descriptive categorical variable names for "assigned cohort" and "activity"
+- adds descriptive variable names to columns and descriptive categorical variable names for activity and features
-- creates a second, independent tidy data set (tidy_indie_data) and TXT file (tidy_indie_data.txt) with the average of each variable for each activity and each subject
+- creates a second, independent tidy data set (newest_indie_data.txt) with the average of each variable for each activity and each subject

 Thank you.